-Group supervision is any experience with the supervisor, trainee, and other trainees or professionals that allows for discussion of ideas regarding cases or professional development.
-Supervision should be noted as either face to face by video or telephone by the fellow in the supervision log.Interim COVID-19 Telesupervision Policy
+Group supervision is any experience with the supervisor, trainee, and other trainees or professionals that allows for discussion of ideas regarding cases or professional development..

 Telesupervision is defined as supervision of psychological services through a synchronous audio and video format where the supervisor is not in the same physical location as the trainee.